cckssr/openbis-fork/docs/user-documentation/general-admin-users/admins-documentation/space-management.md

 4\. **Accept**

 Notes:

 *Spaces* are not moved to the trashcan, but they are permanently deleted straight away.

 *Spaces* can only be deleted when they are empty and no entries previously belonging to the *Space* are in the trashcan.

-Updated on April 26, 2023

 ## Move Spaces between Lab Notebook and Inventory

 If a *Space* belongs to the Inventory, this information is stored in the **ELN Settings,** under the section **Inventory Spaces.**

 To move a *Space* from the Lab Notebook to the Inventory, click on the